This post may include affiliate links; see our disclosure policy.

 Capers taste tangy, briny and salty, and add big flavor to any dish.
 They’re served pickled, so you’ll find them in jars near the olives at the grocery store.
 Other recipes that use capers?
 Try them in our Roasted Eggplant Pasta, French Potato Salad or Vegan Caesar Salad.

-Have you ever noticed that when you cook salmon, gooey white stuff appears on the top of the fish?
-Well don’t worry: it happens to everyone!
-And it’s perfectly normal.
-The white stuff is simply coagulated protein that seeps to the surface while baking.
-It even has a name: albumin.
+Have you ever noticed that when you cook salmon, gooey white stuff may appear on the top of the fish?
+Well, don’t worry: it’s perfectly normal.
+The white stuff is simply coagulated protein that seeps to the surface while baking called albumin.
 The amount of albumin varies greatly depending on the fish, so it’s not something you can particularly control.
 (Read more here.)

 The “white stuff” is absolutely safe to eat: but it does look a little wacky sitting there atop your beautiful fillet.
 Here are a few ways to reduce the albumin when you cook salmon, which we implemented into this salmon with capers recipe: